sami2020pro/espad-interview-task/README.md

 And you can find this code in the ``storage.go`` file in the **storage directory**

+# How we handled the whole project
+Bar

 # Why didn't we use Postman
 _Foo